 • Free Multisite migrations.
 You can get unlimited free site migrations on select plans, including Multisite networks mapped out on subfolders or subdomains.

 • Easy inode management.
 You can see your inode usage directly from Hostinger’s hPanel.
 There’s full transparency here – a pie chart will show you what you’ve used at a glance.
-If you need a more detailed look, you can access your File Manager and use the Calculate by directory size option to see what types of files are taking up the most space.
+If you need a more detailed look, you can access your File Manager and use the Calculate by directory size option to see which file types are taking up the most space.

 To see Hostinger’s full testing results, read our expert Hostinger review.